fengalin/media-toc/README.md

 - Display the first video frame
 - Display the cover image if available.
 - Display metadata from the media.
-- Display the first frame's wave form (ffmpeg version only ATM).
+- Display the first buffers' wave form.
 - Display chapters' data (ffmpeg version only ATM).

 ## <a name='ui'></a>Screenshot